thc2125/uRobo/README.txt

    already have preprocessed data (i.e. the kind provided in the 'data' directory), Kaldi is not strictly required.
 Otherwise, Kaldi must be func- tioning properly.

+   This can be done from the 'kaldi' folder provided (see the 'README.txt' in the parent folder).

    All of the currently existing pre-processed data in 'data/' was analyzed/aligned/etc. by Kaldi's Librispeech example script. 'urobo.py' allows